Runcorn Shopping City: Refurbishment

 A setback occurred in April 2015 when Tesco, one of the centre's anchor tenants, announced it was closing several stores across the UK, including its Runcorn store.
 Tesco had operated a large supermarket in the shopping centre since the 1970s.
 The floor-space had been reduced in the early 2000s and the store rebranded as a Tesco Metro.
-The large Tesco unit was not long vacant when The Range announced in August the same year that they were to open a new store in the same units.
+The former Tesco unit was then occupied by The Range from 2015 to 2021.

 Despite its many name changes, most Runcorn residents continued to call it by its original name of Runcorn Shopping City; it reverted to its original name for its 45th birthday in July 2017.
 Its new logo, inspired by original signage, was created by John Saunders.

-In August 2017, as part of a demerger, the centre was transferred to Capreon before entering administration in 2019.